 Affecting change requires actions both at an individual level (e.g., having conversations and finding allies) as well as on the organizational side.

 To that end, the panelists shed light on what their respective organizations are doing to promote DI&E.

 Sellars says that while W. M. Jordan has committed to doing behind-the-scenes work around minority STEM programs, they're continuously taking steps to better promote diversity.

 "The next step is, 'Let's do an assessment and say, where do we stand?
 What are our metrics?
 Where do we want to be in terms of diversity?’
 That's the conversation we're having; every company should look at that.”

-Over at LS3P, Spencer shares that they’re striving to engage young individuals.
-They’re working with various groups to engage youth members and introduce them to a career in AEC.
+Spencer shares that it's important to engage young individuals.
+Throughout his career, he has worked with various groups to engage youth members and introduce them to a career in AEC.

 “The key is reaching out to our youth as soon as possible.
 So we're doing career fairs and, right now during COVID, we're doing virtual career fairs.”

 Spencer says that actively connecting with young people is critical, as many of today’s youth (particularly people of color) are exposed to a limited range of careers.